kyleoettle/blog/blog/2024-12-04-budgetspeech-introduction.md

 - I am a fan of [Vault22](https://www.vault22.io/) (formerly 22Seven) but it never really did what I wanted.
 When you go to Checkers you might buy food for yourself and dog food.
 They aren't both "groceries".
 One is "pets"
 - It's boring and I love coding.

-This is where https://budgetspeech.cloud comes in.
+This is where [budgetspeech](https://budgetspeech.cloud) comes in.

 I bank with [Investec](https://www.investec.com/) and they support [Open Banking](https://www.investec.com/en_gb/welcome-to-investec/digital/open-banking.html), and in South Africa they have a similar set of api's based on the same standard called [Programmable Banking](https://www.investec.com/en_za/banking/tech-professionals/programmable-banking.html)

 I decided to have fun, over engineer and play around while automating my Excel version of BudgetSpeech.
-Read along the next couple of episodes as I discuss what and how I built https://budgetspeech.cloud.
+Read along the next couple of episodes as I discuss what and how I built [budgetspeech](https://budgetspeech.cloud).

-Here are some screenshots of what it looks like and you're welcome to play around and sign up, `no bank account required.`
+Here are some screenshots of what it looks like, you're welcome to play around and sign up, `no bank account required.`

 You can register a mock account that will generate some test transactions that you can play with.

+Next up in budget speech, multi-multi tenant :grin: